Rivendell Real Estate

 Site development

-Based on a recommendation by my Bloc mentor, I decided to use the Bootstrap framework since it has extensive and thorough documentation and resources for responsive HTML/CSS development.
-To learn the basics, I also viewed several Lynda.com Bootstrap tutorials from Jen Kramer and Ray Villalobos.
+Based on a recommendation by my Bloc mentor, I decided to use the Bootstrap framework since it has extensive documentation and resources for responsive HTML/CSS development.
+At the time, I watched several Lynda.com Bootstrap tutorials from Jen Kramer and Ray Villalobos.

-A Bootstrap card layout highlights Rivendell's client experiences and homes purchased and leased through the brokers.
-The brokers' photos add to their approachability.
+A card layout highlights client experiences when they purchased or leased through the brokers.
+Their photos also add to their approachability.

 Previous